kacox/d3-seattle-rain/README.md

 ## Design
-Initially I thought of using a bar chart with two adjacent bars per month, one representing the number of rain days and the other the number of non-rain days.
-I instead decided that a stacked bar chart would be more effective at emphasizing the proportion rather than absolute number of days.
-It is clear that summer months have more days without rain using this design.
+I considered two different types of bar plots when developing this visualization.
+I initially thought of using a bar chart with two grouped bars per month, one representing the number of rain days and the other the number of non-rain days.
+For my first visualization draft I instead made a stacked bar chart.
+I thought that would be more effective at emphasizing the proportion rather than absolute number of days.
+My first feedback volunteer was not impressed by the stacked bar chart, so I reverted to my original design idea.

 ## Feedback